rackerlabs/ebs_snapper/README.md

 # ebs_snapper

+*NOTICE*: Due to Python 2.7 EOL and [AWS Deprecating the python 2.7 lambda runtime](https://aws.amazon.com/blogs/compute/continued-support-for-python-2-7-on-aws-lambda/) (which ebs_snapper is built on) this project will be archived read only in the future.

 This project allows you to schedule regular EBS snapshots and clean up EBS snapshots on EC2, as well as replicate snapshots to a secondary EC2 region.
 We make use of IAM, Lambda, CloudFormation, DynamoDB, and EC2.

 This project is provided under the Apache License, version 2.
 Pull requests and contributions are always welcome.